awslabs/mountpoint-s3/doc/SEMANTICS.md

 but will never return corrupt data or combine data from two versions of the file.

 To force an up-to-date view of a file, use the `O_DIRECT` flag when opening the file for reading.
-When this option is provided, Mountpoint will check S3 to ensure the object exists and all the local data for it has been written to S3, and return the latest object content.
+When this option is provided, Mountpoint will check S3 to ensure the object exists, and return the latest object content.
 Unlike other file systems, Mountpoint does not support setting the `O_DIRECT` flag via `fcntl` after the file has been opened.

 When caching is enabled, Mountpoint also remembers when objects do *not* exist.
 Once you try to